Difference Between Power of Attorney and Guardianship of a Parent

 An agent under a power of attorney has a similar ability to hire assistance.
 However, in the case of a power of attorney, the principal must agree to hire outside services.

-Power of Attorney Versus Legal Guardianship: What is Best Interest
+What is the Best Interest Standard?

 In summary, one of the significant differences between power of attorney and guardianship is the decision-making power of the agent or guardian.
 Many of the general responsibilities are similar to different degrees.
 Both take into account the standard of best interest.